eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 ###	Difficulties Faced

-I cannot raise an error with an identifier.
-I have tried using
+we cannot raise an error with an identifier. we have tried using
 	a string or a number in vain.

-After multiple errors are raised, I cannot increment the value of
+After multiple errors are raised, we cannot increment the value of
 	beep_on_error(), via beep_on_error(new_error_value).
 Before an error occurs, the error value is zero.
 Subsequently, it is raised to one.

-I have problems using the onCleanup() correctly, without causing
+we have problems using the onCleanup() correctly, without causing
 	errors due to my poor understanding of its function arguments.